 Note on Recordings: The content presented during the December 2 and 15 webinars is identical.
 The questions throughout and at the end vary slightly.

 Program Review and Assessment: A Workshop for Departments and Programs

-This webinar is designed for faculty staff in the departments and program who have responsibilities for program review and the assessment of student learning.
-It will include the context for program review and assessment, program review guidelines and resources, the elements of assessment and annual assessment reporting, and importantly the institutional data and reports that are available to inform both program review and student learning assessment.
+This webinar is designed for faculty and staff in departments and programs who have responsibilities for program review and student learning assessment.
+It includes the context for program review and assessment, program review guidelines and resources, the elements of assessment and annual assessment reporting, and importantly the institutional data and reports that are available to inform both program review and student learning assessment.

 Course Outcome Metrics and Student Success

-Every course has learning outcomes that formally state what students are expected to learn in the course, but what resources exist to help faculty evaluate course performance metrics?
-This webinar will highlight existing course metric data, including completion rates, grading patterns, grade gaps, D/F/Drop rates, and more.
-It will also help faculty consider how these metrics can inform revisions within their courses to enhance student learning and success.
+Every course has learning outcomes that formally state what students are expected to learn in the course, but what resources exist to help faculty evaluate student success?
+This webinar highlights existing course metric data, including completion rates, grading patterns, grade gaps, D/F/Drop rates, and more.
+It also helps faculty consider how these metrics can inform course revisions to enhance student learning and success.

 Supporting Timely Progress to Degree in Undergraduate Programs